 (Shell) cURLformat from the dropdown, as you’ll be able to copy and paste the URL directly (some code snippet formats display query strings separately from the base URL, which is less convenient for our purposes).

 We can now enter our values into API Connector and import Netflix data directly into Google Sheets.

 - Open up Google Sheets and click Extensions > API Connector > Open.

-- In the Create Request interface, enter the Request URL provided above:
+- In the Create screen, enter the Request URL provided above:

 - Under Headers enter the headers displayed in the code snippet.
 They will be key-value pairs like this: